mcoria/chesstango/README.md

 Classes in package chess.moves.imp implement these interfaces.

 ### Strategy
-Strategy pattern is implemented at movegenerators package.
+Strategy pattern is implemented at chess.pseudomovesgenerators package.
 MoveGenerator interface declares the interface, all the classes in this package implements the interface (with the exception of PeonPasanteMoveGenerator).

 ### Iterators
 Iterators can by found at chess.iterators package, two different iterator types are defined: